phoenixlai833/Joey-Phoenix/docs/step-2.md

 > - *public* folder: Holds all static files of the application such as CSS files and image assets.
 >> - *style.css* file: Contains styling that can be linked to EJS or HTML files.

-💭 NOTE: In order to create files and folders using VSCode, hover your cursor over the project directory and select the appropriate icon.
+💭 NOTE: To create files and folders using VSCode, hover your cursor over the project directory and select the appropriate icon.

 ---